michapringle/codesorcerer/README.md

 This is not supported yet.
 Any takers?

 ## Tutorial
 This section has a continuing example to show how to use this tool.
-It is recommended to read it once in its entirety, and in future refer to the sections of interest directly.
+The examples in this tutorial can be cut/paste into your own test project, and run to test the tool.
+We recommend reading this section once in its entirety, and in future refer to the sections of interest directly.

 ### What Is Generated
 The bean builder generates several classes based on your template.
 Suppose you name your template FooDef.
 Then the  following classes are generated: